The 20 Best Movies for Kids on Amazon Prime

 *The Black Stallion

-Carroll Ballard directed this 1979 critical darling that adapts the beloved book by Walter Farley and contains stunning cinematography from the legendary Caleb Deschanel.
-It may not be fast-paced enough for modern younger viewers, but kids can still appreciate the lyrical, poetic storytelling here, even if mom and dad end up liking it even more.
+Carroll Ballard directed the 1979 critical darling that adapts the beloved book by Walter Farley and contains stunning cinematography from the legendary Caleb Deschanel.
+It may not be fast-paced enough for modern younger viewers but kids can still appreciate the lyrical, poetic storytelling here, even if mom and dad end up liking it even more.

 Bumblebee